alicewu1/descriptives-nydischarges/README.md

 **This repo aims to:**
 1. Apply knowledge of descriptive statistics to a dataset
 2. Demonstrate adequate and detailed descriptive analysis for easy understanding amongst physicians and nurses

-This descriptive analysis should be detailed enough so a physician or nurse could understand what information is contained in the dataset, and what potentially questions might be asked and answered.

-**I recommend that you try and create at least one descriptive table using the tableone package.
+3. Attempt to create least one descriptive table using the tableone package.